aogriffiths/relay/relay-specification-short.md

    available and the requested_topic_url when there is not.
 In effect this means the advertised_topic_url overrides the requested_topic_url.

+3. <a name="4.3"></a>
-3. __Hub Links:__ There MAY be more than one hub link header (with rel=hub).
-If so Subscribers MAY subscriber to one or more Hub.
-Subscribing to one is RECOMMENDED and Subscribers SHOULD use the first first hub link provided unless there is a reason not to.
+   __Hub URLS:__ There MAY be one or more hub link headers (with rel=hub), each containing a hub_url which are collectively referred to as the advertised_hub_urls.
+Subscribers MAY subscribe to one or more of these.
+   Subscribing to one is RECOMMENDED and Subscribers SHOULD use the first hub link provided unless there is a valid reason not to.
 Publishes SHOULD put their preferred hub first in the order of hub link headers.
-The selected Hub URL SHOULD be referred to as the "advertised_hub_url".
-(If there were several Hubs advertised this might more accurately be called the selected_hub_url_from_the_advertised_urls but this documentation abbreviates it to just the advertised_hub_url.)

 4. __Publisher's Own Hub:__ Relay requires all Publishers MUST be capable of being their own hub.
 It is therefore RECOMMENDED that at least one hub link